ExcelDataReader/ExcelDataReader/README.md

 });
 ```

+`CreateReader()`, `CreateBinaryReader()`, and `CreateOpenXmlReader()` require seek support during probing and binary/compound parsing.
+If the input stream is non-seekable, ExcelDataReader copies it to a `MemoryStream` first.

+This is a 4.0 breaking behavior change: when a non-seekable stream is copied, the original source stream may be consumed even when `LeaveOpen = true`.

 ### AsDataSet() configuration options

 The `AsDataSet()` method accepts an optional configuration object to modify the behavior of the DataSet conversion: